Kudelski-IoT/keySTREAM_provisioning/README.md

 # Building and using the Library
 ## Prerequisites
-Install the following tools.
+### Install the following tools.
    - [Microchip MPLAB X IDE](https://www.microchip.com/mplab/mplab-x-ide)
    - [Microchip MPLAB® Harmony](https://www.microchip.com/mplab/mplab-harmony)

+### Enable long path in Windows Machine.
+   - In some system, users might see compilation issues due to disabled long path setting.Please follow the below steps to enable long path.
+       - Open Command Prompt (CMD) in Administrator Mode.
+       - Enter below command to enable long path.

+         reg add "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem" /v LongPathsEnabled /t REG_DWORD /d 1 /f
+       - To verify Whether long path is enabled you can use the below command.

+         reg query "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem" /v LongPathsEnabled

+          - You should be able to see below when long path is enabled
+             - LongPathsEnabled    REG_DWORD    0x1

-Please refer the following offline document page for steps to integrate KTA_LIB.
+### Please refer the following offline document page for steps to integrate KTA_LIB.
  - Open index.html present in following path of this repository: docs/index.html
  - Click on keySTREAM Trusted Agent Documentation.
  - From left Panel click on MPLAB® Harmony KTA_LIB Configurations and Application and follow the instructions.

 # Licensing
-License terms for using keySTREAM Trusted Agent library (KTA_LIB) are defined in the [license.txt](./license.txt) file of this repo.
+License terms for using keySTREAM Trusted Agent library (KTA_LIB) are defined in the [license](./license.md) file of this repo.
 Please refer to this file for all definitive licensing information.

 # Release Notes
 Please refer the following page for release notes.
 [Release Notes](./release_notes.md)